 Keyboard and Build Quality: Backlit UK keyboard; sturdy build

-Keyboard and Build Quality: Backlit keyboard
+Keyboard and Build Quality: RGB backlit keyboard

 Buying Guide for the Best Gaming Laptops